The best cycling holidays in Europe.

 This is the shortest of our Lake Constance Cycle tours with very manageable daily sections along level terrain, mostly on idyllic cycle paths beside the lake.
 From Constance, the lake’s largest and most well-know settlement, you’ll ride in a clockwise direction, visiting the charming, medieval towns of Überlingen, Meersburg and Lindau along the northern shore.

-Lake Constance Cycling BreakMeersburg - Lake Constance
+Flexitreks Cycling HolidayMeersburg - Lake Constance

 At the eastern end of the lake you will cross into Austria and visit the city of Bregenz, famous for its waterfront theatre.
 Then it’s on into Switzerland for the final sector through the peaceful villages of the Thurgau back to Constance.